withastro/docs/src/pages/en/guides/cms/contentful.md

 For more information on how to use environment variables, check out [environment variables](/en/guides/environment-variables/).

-Your root directory should now look like this:
+Your root directory should now include these new files:

 ```ini title="" ins={2-3}
 ├── src/